(1) Welcome to the National Bread Museum's

 Why donations are needed ~ to Preserve Our Ancestral Grain & Baking Heritage History

 Preserving our country's Grain & Baking Heritage needs to be a nation-wide community effort.
-This is a project in which each of us needs the other to help raise the $25M for the project's goal to preserve our country's personal Bread Culture history of our ancestors' lives (of Ag/Grain-Milling-Flour-Bread/Baking) - by creating the National Bread Museum (NBM) complex to provide the cultural education of our past in this nation, to inspire & teach healthy baking, & to help everyone know how to eliminate their own hunger with our abundance of healthy grains.
+This is a project in which each of us needs the other to help raise the funds for the project's goal to preserve our country's personal Bread Culture history of our ancestors' lives (of Ag/Grain-Milling-Flour-Bread/Baking) - by creating the National Bread Museum complex to provide the cultural education of our past in this nation, to inspire & teach healthy baking, & to help everyone know how to eliminate their own hunger with our abundance of healthy grains.

 To Give a Donation